dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 We continue by creating another promise, ninjaImmediatePromise, which is resolved immediately during its construction, by calling the resolve function.
 Unlike the ninjaDelayedPromise, which after construction is in the pending state, the ninjaImmediatePromise finishes construction in the resolved state, and the promise already has the value Yoshi.

-Afterward, we use the ninjaImmediatePromise’s then method to register a callback that will be executed when the promise successfully resolves.
+Afterward, we use the ninjaImmediatePromise's then method to register a callback that will be executed when the promise successfully resolves.
 But our promise is already settled; does this mean that the success callback will be immediately called or that it will be ignored?
 The answer is neither.

 Promises are designed to deal with asynchronous actions, so the JavaScript engine always resorts to asynchronous handling, to make the promise behavior predictable.
-The engine does this by executing the then callbacks after all the code in the current step of the event loop is executed (once again, we’ll explore exactly what this means in chapter 13).
-For this reason, if we study the output in figure 6.11, we’ll see that we first log “At code end” and then we log that the ninjaImmediatePromise was resolved.
+The engine does this by executing the then callbacks after all the code in the current step of the event loop is executed (once again, we'll explore exactly what this means in chapter 13).
+For this reason, if we study the output in figure 6.11, we'll see that we first log “At code end” and then we log that the ninjaImmediatePromise was resolved.
 In the end, after the 500ms timeout expires, the ninjaDelayedPromise is resolved, which causes the execution of the matching then callback.

-In this example, for the sake of simplicity, we’ve worked only with the rosy scenario in which everything goes great.
-But the real world isn’t all sunshine and rainbows, so let’s see how to deal with all sorts of crazy problems that can occur.
+In this example, for the sake of simplicity, we've worked only with the rosy scenario in which everything goes great.
+But the real world isn't all sunshine and rainbows, so let's see how to deal with all sorts of crazy problems that can occur.

 6.3.2 深入研究 promise